codenvibes/CS/01_CORE_CONCEPTS/NETWORKING FUNDAMENTALS/02 NETWORK TYPES.md

 - What is a Site-To-Site VPN?
 - Define Remote Access VPN.
 - What is an SSL VPN?
-- What is a Global Area Network (GAN)?
+- What is a GAN?
-- Define Metropolitan Area Network (MAN).
+- Define MAN.
-- What is a Wireless Personal Area Network (WPAN), and what technology does it usually use?
+- What is a WPAN, and what technology does it usually use?
 - What is an Airgap Network?
 - What is a Piconet?